 Note: This document contains side effect information about triamcinolone topical.
-Some of the dosage forms included on this document may not apply to the brand name DermacinRx Silazone.
+Some of the dosage forms listed on this page may not apply to the brand name DermacinRx Silazone.

 Applies to triamcinolone topical: topical application cream, topical application lotion, topical application ointment, topical application spray.